D4-project/d4-website/_posts/2019-09-25-maltrail-integration.md

 8. [Appendix B:  Installing and Launching the Maltrail Server](#org16fd70c)

+# Introduction

 [D4-core](https://github.com/D4-project/d4-core) introduced a new feature
 recently: an analyzer to export D4 streams in UDP.
-This allows to send data out of a D4 server into other services that expect UDP: one on such service is [Maltrail](https://github.com/stamparm/Maltrail).
-Building a complete distributed sensor network using Maltrail, with D4 project, is really simple.
-In this blog post, we will explain all the steps including a VM if you want to test and evaluate the solution before deploying.
+This allows to send data out of a D4 server to other services that expect UDP: one such service is [Maltrail](https://github.com/stamparm/Maltrail).
+Using D4 project for building a complete distributed sensor network using Maltrail is really simple.
+In this blog post, we will explain all the steps and provide a VM if you want to test and evaluate the solution before deploying.

 **From Maltrail's README**: Maltrail is a malicious traffic detection system,